Discipline is a substantial key when raising your child. The forms of discipline determine how the child’s attitude will come out once he grows up.

 By doing so you will feel obliged to pressure your child to become like the other kids.
 This is a common mistake among many parents at this age.

-The parent will end up thinking that by putting pressure on the child is a way of motivating them.
-It provokes the child and he/she ends up losing their discipline morals.
+The parent will think that putting pressure on the child is a way of motivating them.
+It provokes the child, and he/she loses discipline and morals.

-As a parent, identify what the child does best and it can be unique from what you compare with other kids.
+As a parent, identify what the child does best; it can be unique from what you compare with other kids.

-By doing so, the child will have a motivation to achieve his or her goals and also maintain high standards of discipline.
+By doing so, the child will be motivated to achieve their goals and maintain high standards of discipline.

-6) Think about the outcome of provoking your child
+5) Think about the Outcome of Provoking your Child

-If you pick on your child all the time, what are the consequences?
+What are the consequences if you pick on your child all the time?
 The child will feel irrational.
-As a parent, you may think you are giving them discipline, but the child in the actual sense is gaining nothing from the correction.
+As a parent, you may think you are giving them discipline, but the child, in the actual sense, is gaining nothing from the correction.

 Think of an outcome that may have a positive impact on the child.